 I bought the frame at Michaels.
 It is metal frame/with chain (Comes with 2 pcs of glass,but you won't need both pieces of glass...you'll use one side/piece of glass.)
 Having a frame with hanging chain was perfect for this project!

-You can trace a pattern onto plain white paper (or free lance your design like I did) and place under your glass (I would not recommend sliding between both pieces of glass, because it would make it hard to get out after your pieces are glued down.)
-It might help if you tape your pattern it in place with painters tape.
+You can trace a pattern onto plain white paper by putting your under your glass (I would not recommend sliding between both pieces of glass, because it would make it hard to get out after your pieces are glued down.)
+It might help if you tape your pattern in place with painters tape.

 Example of traced paper.
-You can make a drawing with the colors that you want to use (this was my nieces idea).
+You can make a drawing with the colors of beads, etc. that you want to use (this was my nieces idea).

 Now all you have to do is glue down your sea glass, shells, beads, etc. I used E6000 glue.
 Put a dot of glue onto the glass/or plexiglass first, then place your piece of sea glass, bead, shell, etc down on it.
 Be careful not to move the piece.
 It will take a few minutes to set up.
 After you are done gluing all the pieces down, keep it laying flat and let it dry overnight.
 Note: This glue will ooze out if you are not careful and can drip onto your plexi and get very messy!
 I put the lid back on after each dot of glue was squeezed onto the plexi.
 It took more time to do this, but it was so worth avoiding a mess with glue!
 Also, make sure you buy the tube of E6000 with this type of tip so you won't squeeze out more than you need.
 It is possible to rub the glue away with your fingers after it has set up some too.